-Language mix ups have cost me dear; from incorrect food orders, to foot in mouth insensitivity and even a date with the wrong guy.
+Language mix ups have cost me dear; from incorrect food orders and wrong costumes for my kid at school, to foot in mouth insensitivity and even a date with the wrong guy.

 On my first French exchange aged twelve the family asked me what food I liked.
 I got my vocab muddled and was presented with a tray of unidentifiable shellfish, sea demons and other slimy monsters which I didn’t even know the names of in English, let alone French.